In the Wake of the Supreme Court and HHS Announcements, Trans People Are Not Alone

 It has often been painful, true, but we have never been alone.

 Trans people, in some form, have existed across the entire world and throughout all of human history.
-Wherever people are, there you will find people like us, living as best we can in a world that often shows us too little kindness.
+Wherever people are, you will find people like us, living as best we can in a world that often shows us too little kindness.

 In times like these, we must find and build community with each other.
 That is how we have always survived, and that is how we will continue to survive and build the kind of world we deserve.